 Ms. Chadwick has also worked extensively as a choral member throughout New York, New Jersey, Delaware, and Pennsylvania, and on such recordings as Pagliacci (Muti / Philadelphia Orchestra – Luciano Pavarotti), Honneger’s Jean d’Arc (Masur/New York Philharmonic) and Dvořák’s Stabat Mater (Macal/New Jersey Symphony).
 Other credits: Florence – Yeston/Kopit Phantom (Ocean City Music Pier, NJ), Rosemary Clooney’s White Christmas (Sands, AC), Macy’s Thanksgiving Day Parade (America Sings Choir), Mrs. K – The Real Legend of Sleepy Hollow (TD Bank Arts Center and The Ritz Theater – NJ) and the national anthem (quartet alto) for The Philadelphia Phillies at Citizens Bank Park and the New York Knicks at Madison Sqaure Garden.

-Along with her husband, Michael, she is a member, manager, and co-founder of “The Village Carolers,” an a capella Victorian Christmas quartet: www.thevillagecarolers.com – who had the pleasure of performing at the opening ceremony of the first annual, Hallmark Channel sponsored, Christmas Con, alongside Jonathan Bennet and Lacey Chabert.
+Along with her husband, Michael, she is a member, manager, and co-founder of “The Village Carolers,” an a capella Victorian Christmas quartet: www.thevillagecarolers.com With TVC, Ms. Chadwick had the the pleasure of performing on Philadelphia’s NBC 10 River Rink Winterfest, “The Kitchen” on The Food Network, and at the opening ceremony of the first annual, Hallmark Channel sponsored, Christmas Con, alongside Jonathan Bennet and Lacey Chabert.

 Ms. Chadwick holds a Bachelor of Music from Westminster Choir College in Music Education (Voice), a Master of Arts in Voice Performance from Montclair State University, where she served as a graduate assistant, had further studies in New York, Italy, and Austria and is a past grant recipient from the National Foundation for Advancement in the Arts.
 Ms. Chadwick also maintains a small private studio, where she shares her passion for music and theater with her students.